Reveal the Unknown: Out-of-Knowledge-Base Mention Discovery with Entity Linking: Evaluation

 \subsection{Comparison Methods}

-The main baseline methods for out-of-KB mention discovery are: (i) \textbf{Rule-based approach}, the Sieve-based approach, using carefully crafted rules designed for biomedical texts, where NIL is detected when no entity can be linked to \cite{dsouza-ng-2015-sieve-based}. (ii) \textbf{Threshold-based approach} (``$Th$-based BM25+BERT+syn''), with BM25 for candidate generation and BERT-based cross-encoder for candidate ranking \cite{ji2020bert}, with synonym enhancement; we tuned the threshold (as 0.85) and the domain-specific, SapBERT \cite{liu2021sap} setting (``$Th$-based BM25+SapBERT+syn'') based on the validation set. (iii) \textbf{Feature-based NIL classification } (``Ft-based Classifer''): including string-matching features \cite{poibeau_entity_2013,dredze2010tac,mcnamee2009hltcoe}, entity contextual feature space and embedding-based feature space \cite{wu2016features}, with details in Appendix \ref{features}; we also provide a feature-based baseline that uses the entity candidates and dynamic features in BLINKout (``Ft-based BLINKout $L^{(Ft)}_{NIL}$''), see Appendix \ref{ft-blinkout}.
+The main baseline methods for out-of-KB mention discovery are: (i) \textbf{Rule-based approach} (or Sieve-based): using carefully crafted rules (each as a ``sieve'') designed for biomedical texts, where NIL is detected when no in-KB entity can be linked to \cite{dsouza-ng-2015-sieve-based}. (ii) \textbf{Threshold-based approach}: setting a threshold on the EL system's prediction score for each candidate, if the score for the closest in-KB candidate is still below the threshold, the mention is out-of-KB \cite{ji2011TAC,chen2021lightweight}; this is applied with BM25 for candidate generation and BERT-based cross-encoder for candidate ranking and synonym enhancement (``$Th$-based BM25+BERT+syn'') \cite{ji2020bert}, where we tuned the threshold (as 0.85) and the domain-specific setting, as SapBERT \cite{liu2021sap} (``$Th$-based BM25+SapBERT+syn''), based on the validation set. (iii) \textbf{Feature-based NIL entity classification } (``Ft-based Classifer''): including string-matching features \cite{poibeau_entity_2013,dredze2010tac,mcnamee2009hltcoe}, entity contextual feature space, and embedding-based feature space \cite{wu2016features}; we also provide a feature-based baseline that uses the entity candidates and dynamic features (i.e., $v^{(cross)}_{m,e}$) in BLINKout (``Ft-based BLINKout $L^{(Ft)}_{NIL}$'').

-For model comparison, the default number of top-$k$ was set as 10 for the baselines using BM25, BLINK, or BLINKout, following \citet{ji2020bert}.
-In the ``$k$ and NIL rep tuned'' setting, both $k$ and NIL representations were tuned based on the validation set to optimise $F_{1_o}$ (see Section \ref{sensitive-settings} and Appendix \ref{param-top-k} for details in parameter tuning, with the optimal settings in Appendix \ref{exp-details-params}).
+For model comparison, the default number of top-$k$ was set as 10 for the baselines using BM25, BLINK, and BLINKout, following \citet{ji2020bert}.
+In the ``$k$ and NIL rep tuned'' setting, both $k$ and NIL entity representation were tuned based on the validation set to optimise $F_{1_o}$ (see Section \ref{sensitive-settings} and Appendix \ref{param-top-k} for details in parameter tuning, with the optimal settings in Appendix \ref{exp-details-params}).

-\paragraph{Adapting BLINK without Training} We also implemented both threshold-based and the NIL representation approach to a BLINK model trained from all in-KB entities (``$Th$-based BLINK'' and ``NIL-rep-based BLINK''), either or not enhanced with synonyms (``+syn'').
+\textbf{Adapting BLINK without Training}.
+We also implemented both threshold-based and the NIL entity representation approach to a BLINK model trained from all in-KB entities (``$Th$-based BLINK''\footnote{The out-of-KB threshold is placed at the cross-encoder.
+We also ensure that the NIL entity is in the bi-encoder's top-$k$ candidates by replacing the $k$-th candidate to NIL, thus adding an extra threshold for the bi-encoder does not affect the results.} and ``NIL-rep-based BLINK''), either or not using synonyms (``+syn'').